NREL/Keithley_GPT/README.md

 - **Crafted by ChatGPT**, it is a dedicated control class for managing Keithley 2400 SMUs, designed to simplify the process of setting up and conducting measurements.

 ### IV_Characterization
-- **Example Code**: Demonstrates how to acquire current-voltage data utilizing the Keithley2400GPT control class, serving as a practical guide for users.
+- **Example Code**: Demonstrates how to acquire current-voltage data utilizing the Keithley2400GPT control class.

 ### SDM_Extraction
 - **Script**: Facilitates the extraction of single diode parameters from IV data, streamlining the analysis process.